RalphAS/GenericSchur.jl/docs/src/index.md

 # GenericSchur

-GenericSchur is a Julia package for eigen-analysis of non-symmetric real and complex matrices of generic numeric type, i.e. those not supported by the LAPACK-based routines in the standard LinearAlgebra library.
+GenericSchur is a Julia package for eigen-analysis of dense real and complex matrices of generic numeric type, i.e. those not supported by the LAPACK-based routines in the standard LinearAlgebra library.
 Examples are `BigFloat`, `Float128`, and `DoubleFloat`.

+The `schur!`, `eigvals!`, and `eigen!` functions in the `LinearAlgebra` standard library are overloaded here, and may be accessed through the usual `schur`, `eigvals`, and `eigen` wrappers.

 ## Complex Schur decomposition